percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 belongs, it can pass the conference identifier to the key distributor using the `conf_id` field of the `TunneledDtls` message.

+> Editor's Note: if the PERC WG adopts the `dtls-id` concept presented in [@!I-D.jones-tls-perc-dtls-id], we can remove `conf_id` from this draft, since the `dtls-id` can convey enough information for the key distributor to determine the correct conference.

 The media distributor **MUST** support the same list of protection profiles for the life of a given endpoint's DTLS association, which is represented by the association identifier.